AndBible/docs-wiki/Reading-Plans.md

 3=Gen.2, Matt.2
 ```

 You can also add a date-based reading plan, which includes the month and day number for each day.
+The only difference of this type of plan from the regular plan, is that the date-based plan will always open at today's date by default.
+The regular plan opens the current day, which is the day up to where you are done reading.
 It must be in the format of 3 letters for the month, then dash and month day number followed by semicolon (;).
 E.g.
 ```
 1=Jan-1;Gen.1-2,Ps.1-2,Matt.1-2
 2=Jan-2;Gen.3-4,Ps.3-5,Matt.3-4